ESS Topline Series

 Key findings from the first three rounds of the ESS - this mostly draws upon academic work using ESS data that has been published in books and journals.

-Key findings from the first five rounds of the ESS - this draws on further examples of published academic work using ESS data.
+Key findings from the first five rounds of the ESS - this draws on further examples of published academic work using ESS data (translated versions of this publication are available in Bosnian, Latvian and Luxembourgish).

 In 2011, we launched a new series of ESS Topline Results, which are concise cross-national summaries of particular topics covered in the questionnaire.
 Topline publications are written by the groups of academics whose rotating module was selected for the ESS.